Outgoing webhooks

 Supported events

-ADO Pilot emits five outgoing webhook events.
+ADO Pilot will emit five outgoing webhook events once webhook delivery ships.
 Each event fires once per occurrence — there are no duplicate deliveries for the same trigger.

 Test your endpoint